Coronavirus: Important information

-If you would like a religious marriage ceremony, you can get married in an Anglican church (Church of England or Church in Wales)any other religious building registered for marriage.
+If you would like a religious marriage ceremony, you can get married in an Anglican Church or any other church or religious building registered for marriage.

-You are able to convert a civil partnership to a marriage and you have two choices.
-For either you will need to complete a declaration before a superintendent registrar, with all the required documents.
+You are able to convert a civil partnership to a marriage by completing a declaration before a superintendent registrar, with all the required documents.

-There are provisions under Marriage and Civil Partnership Act whereby it is possible to hold a marriage or civil partnership in a place where a person is housebound or detained if they are unable to be moved to somewhere that is licensed for ceremonies.
+Under the Marriage and Civil Partnership Act it is possible to hold a marriage or civil partnership in a place where a person is housebound or detained if they are unable to be moved.